 Eating large and heavy hot meals may add to the problem.
 When you eat, the blood will go to the stomach and intestines to aid digestion, taking blood from other parts of the body to help digest the food.
 If you feel faint after eating, it is a good idea to keep meals small and frequent.

 Avoid caffeine at night.
 Drinking less alcohol may also help.
 Your GP or a dietitian may suggest adding more salt to your diet.
 Don’t add extra salt without speaking to your GP or a dietitian first.

 You may find it useful to keep a diary of what triggers your symptoms and what makes them better or worse.
 This will help manage the problem.

 If you have low (or high) blood pressure, you may need to tell the relevant driving authority, depending on what you drive.

-But you do if you drive a bus, coach or lorry.
 Please check with your relevant authority if you have problems with your blood pressure, as the rules may have recently changed.

 Remember that you must contact your relevant driving licensing agency when you are diagnosed with Parkinson’s.

 Managing low blood pressure and Parkinson's